Praven Jeram

 Praven Jeram is an Indian-born former association football goalkeeper who represented New Zealand at international level.

+International career

 Jeram represented New Zealand at under-20 level before making his full All Whites debut in a 1–2 loss to New Caledonia on 21 July 1971 and ended his international playing career with 9 A-international caps to his credit, his final cap also against New Caledonia, a 4–0 win on 8 March 1977.